jborean93/ProcessEx/docs/en-US/Start-ProcessWith.md

 ### -CreationFlags
 The process CreationFlags to set when starting the process.
-Defaults to `CreateNewConsole`, `CreateDefaultErrorMode`, `CreateNewProcessGroup` to ensure the console application is created in a new console window instead of sharing the existing console.
+Defaults to `NewConsole`, `CreateDefaultErrorMode`, `CreateNewProcessGroup` to ensure the console application is created in a new console window instead of sharing the existing console.
-You cannot set `CreateSuspended` with the `-Wait` parameter.
+You cannot set `Suspended` with the `-Wait` parameter.
-It is not possible to omit `CreateNewConsole`, a process spawned by this cmdlet must be done in a new console.
+It is not possible to omit `NewConsole`, a process spawned by this cmdlet must be done in a new console.

+A suspended process can be started by calling `[ProcessEx.ProcessRunner]::ResumeThread($proc.Thread)`

 ```yaml
 Type: CreationFlags